How To Build Content Clusters Without Keyword Cannibalization

 Types of Content

-Include multimedia content where appropriate for a rich, dynamic experience — just be sure to add image alt text, transcripts, and descriptive file names to help search engines index the content.
+Include multimedia content where appropriate for a rich, dynamic experience.
+Add image alt text, transcripts, and descriptive file names to help search engines index the content.

 Focus on Helpful, People-First Content

-We’ve been focusing on keywords so far in this guide, but the actual content you create should be developed for your audience and not search engines.
-Create content that answers search intent and helps users accomplish their goals.
-If audiences don’t find the information they want, they’ll likely end up on a competing site.
+We’ve been focusing on keywords so far in this guide, but the actual content you create should be developed for your audience and not search engines or ChatGPT.
+Create content that’s aligned with search intent and helps users accomplish their goals.

-Where possible, add value to your content so that it stands out from other pieces in the SERPs.
+Where possible, add information gain to your content so it stands out from other pieces in the SERPs.
 You might incorporate unique insights, original research, real-life examples, and resources such as templates and checklists.
 I suggest familiarizing yourself with Google’s guidelines for helpful, people-first content to optimize your content.

 As you craft your pieces, keep in mind that pillar and cluster pages serve different purposes.